SystemsApproach/ops/monitor.rst

 detected.
 Various system components—all the way from the low-level OS kernel to high-level cloud services—write messages that adhere to a well-defined format to the log.
-These messages include a timestamp, which makes it possible for the logging stack to parse and cross-reference message from different components.
+These messages include a timestamp, which makes it possible for the logging stack to parse and correlate messages from different components.

 Traces are a record of causal relationships (e.g., Service A calls Service B) resulting from user-initiated transactions or jobs.
-They are similar to logs, but provide more specialized information about the context in which different events happen.
-For example, execution traces in a single program is commonly recorded as an in-memory call stack, but because we are operating in a cloud environment, traces are inherently distributed across a graph of network-connected microservices.
+They are related to logs, but provide more specialized information about the context in which different events happen.
+Tracing is well-understood in a single program, where an execution trace is commonly recorded as an in-memory call stack, but traces are inherently distributed across a graph of network-connected microservices in a cloud setting.
 This makes the problem challenging, but also critically important because it is often the case that the only way to understand time-dependent phenomena—such as why a particular resource is over loaded—is to understand how multiple independent workflows interact with each other.

 .. sidebar:: Observability and INT